phiwi/graphnn_lecture/slides.md

 <!--
 SPEAKER NOTES:

-**The Problem with Traditional GNNs:**
-- Standard message passing treats all neighbors equally (or weights by degree)
-- In medical graphs: not all similar patients are equally informative
+**Problem:** Traditional GNNs treat all neighbors equally, but not all connections are equally informative.
-- Example: Patient A connects to 10 similar patients, but 3 have matching rare mutations → those 3 are more informative

-**How Attention Helps:**
-- GAT (Graph Attention Network) learns importance scores α_ij for each edge
+**Solution:** GAT learns attention scores α_ij for each edge, weighting neighbors by relevance.
-- High attention → neighbor strongly influences prediction
-- Low attention → neighbor gets downweighted (like the noisy connection)
-- These weights are learned during training, not fixed

-**Medical Example:**
-- Patient A (breast cancer, BRCA1+, 55yo, Stage II)
-- Neighbor B (breast cancer, BRCA1+, 53yo, Stage II): HIGH attention (α=0.8) - very similar
-- Neighbor C (breast cancer, BRCA2+, 60yo, Stage III): MEDIUM attention (α=0.15) - partially similar
-- Neighbor D (ovarian cancer, 45yo): LOW attention (α=0.05) - weak relevance

-**Why This Matters:**
-- Better predictions by focusing on truly similar cases
-- Interpretability: can visualize which patients influenced a prediction
-- Robustness: automatically filters noisy connections

-**Coming Up:**
-- We'll dive deep into how attention is computed in Part 2
+**Medical Example:** Patient with breast cancer gets high attention from similar patients, low from unrelated cases.

+**Benefits:** Better predictions, interpretability, robustness to noise.

-- You'll see the actual formulas and a visual walkthrough
+**Coming Up:** Formulas and visual walkthrough in Part 2.
-- For now, just remember: attention = learned importance weighting -->
+-->

 ---